0xForearms/0xForearms.github.io/Blog/ecpptReview.md

 # Background

 eLearnSecurity/INE Certified Professional Penetration Tester(eCPPT) is their professional level course for penetration testing.
 This course/exam covers all the common topics of penetration testing and offers a good overview of the field.
 Similar to what I said in my eJPT review, I don’t believe this course is enough to land a pentesting job, as this course is just not as well known as some other certifications in the field.
-Putting that aside, I feel like this course and exam has benefited me greatly in terms of knowledge regarding all areas of penetration testing.
+Putting that aside, I feel like this course and exam benefited me greatly in terms of knowledge regarding all areas of penetration testing.

 Similar to the eJPT, one must come into this course with a number of prerequisites:
   - Understanding a letter of engagement and the basics related to a penetration testing engagement